Megan Karls

 VIOLIN

-Megan Karls performs as Co-Concertmaster of the Great Falls Symphony, and as violinist with the Cascade String Quartet.
+Megan Karls loves making her home in Montana, where she performs as co-concertmaster of the Great Falls Symphony and with the Cascade Quartet.

-of the Billings Symphony and has frequented as guest Concertmaster for the Bozeman, Billings and Butte Symphonies, Intermountain Opera Company, and with the conductorless String Orchestra of the Rockies.
-She has previously held orchestral positions across the US, with the Boise, Wichita, Green Bay, Des Moines and Fox Valley Symphony orchestras, among others.
+She also serves as associate concertmaster of the Billings Symphony and frequently as guest concertmaster for the Bozeman, Billings, and Butte Symphonies, Intermountain Opera Company, and String Orchestra of the Rockies.

-In solo endeavors, Megan was honored to be supported by the Montana Arts Council for her debut video album entitled "Decommissioned: Solo Violin in Cold War Relics," a project showcasing unaccompanied Bach and contemporary composers recorded in decommissioned military structures across northern Montana.
+Megan is the first woman in classical music to be awarded the Montana Arts Council’s Artist Innovation Award, for her debut video album entitled “Decommissioned: Solo Violin in Cold War Relics,” filmed live in military structures across Montana.

-She spends her summers performing orchestra with the McCall Music Festival, chamber music with Assisi Performing Arts in Italy, and in 2019 and 2020 was invited to travel to El Salvador and India as a Teaching Artist with MusAid, an organization that partners with budding socially-minded music education programs across the world.
+She spends her summers with the Britt Music Festival, McCall Music Festival, Assisi Performing Arts in Italy, and has traveled to El Salvador as a Teaching Artist and toured Bulgaria in 2021 with Symphony Vratsa.

-Megan is grateful to her mentors at Lawrence University and the University of Iowa, where she completed degrees with honors in Violin Performance and Political Science.
+Megan is grateful to her mentors from Lawrence University and the University of Iowa, where she holds degrees with honors in Violin Performance and Political Science.

 When she's not holding a violin, Megan loves gardening, cheering for the Green Bay Packers, and most importantly, adventuring with her husband and fellow artist, David Raba.